h5law/rfq/doc.md

 The configuration file lays out a few example cases of erroring orders, invalid bids, competing bids, cross-domain bids and regular bids in a deterministic manner.
-The errors from invalid configurations or invalid bids/orders should be caught and either `panic`-ed or displayed to in the output respectively.
+The errors from invalid configurations or invalid bids/orders should be caught and either `panic`-ed or displayed in the output respectively.

 - Agents
-  - Agents are defined as typed units in the codebase such that they interact with the environment and are used to fulfil the desired use-case of the system when combined.
-They are defined as follows:
   - Tokens and Domains
     - Tokens and Domains are abstractions to represent coins and chains in the simplest sense.
 Tokens exist on any given Domain and may be inside of a liquidity pool in the case of MMs / Solvers.
 They have a specific value in USD as well as amount held (or deposited in the case of a pool) as well as ticker defined in addition to the Domain.
 Domains are simply a pairing of a domain name (e.g. "dom0") and a generated UUID.
 Their names are unique in this implementation and for each unique name their is a corresponding unique UUID per domain.
-        - Token's USD value is represented of a single token not the entire of the amount held.
+      - Token's USD value is represented of a single token not the entirety of the amount held.
       - Token's Ticker values are assumed to be unique.
       - Token's are assumed to be Partially Equal; a Match; or Equal when they: have equal tickers and USD values; are partially equal and have the same domain; or are a match and also have the same amount value.
     - Tokens held by a single MM / Solver that are a partial match (same ticker and USD values) are able to be exchanged for one another during a bid offer.
 This assumes the MM is willing to take token `X_1` on domain `1` in exchange for token `A` and then on domain `2` exchange `X_2` for token `B` in the course of filling an order.
 For example, where `_N` represents Ticker `T` on domain `N` such that for any `N` ticker `T_N` and `T_M` are matches, a path across 2 domains may look like the following:
       - `(TOK1_1 -> TOK2_1) -> (TOK2_2 -> TOK3_2)` which details a swap of
         `TOK1` on domain 1 with `TOK3` on domain 2 via an intermediary exchange
         of `TOK2` on domains 1 and 2 by the Solver.
   - Paths and Pools
     - Pools are defined as abstractions of liquidity pools simply defining a pair of Tokens `A` and `B` with their respected token values and total